Last updated on November 20, 2025

 In each Color Challenge, the first four games will see you face off against the “main” planeswalkers of each other color.
 White is championed by Ajani Goldmane, blue sees you battle with Jace Beleren, Liliana Vess comes at you for black, red is Chandra Nalaar’s battlefield, and Vivien Reid rounds off the gang for green.

-For example, if you’re playing through the white Color Challenges, you’ll battle Jace, Liliana, Chandra, and Vivien, but not Ajani.
-The idea is that you’re being led by the Color Challenge’s “face,” so you’re not battling them in their own color.
+For example, if you play through the white Color Challenges, you battle Jace, Liliana, Chandra, and Vivien, but not Ajani.
+The idea is that you are mentored by the Color Challenge’s “face,” so you’re not battling them in their own color.

 Each of the five Color Challenges include five matches, or “challenges.”
-The first four are bot matches against the other color’s name-dropped planeswalker, while the fifth and final game sees you battle another player.
-It’s important to note that this queue is literally Arena's regular “Play” queue, so you could go up against anything.
+The first four are bot matches against the other color’s name-dropped planeswalker, while the fifth game puts you in battle against another player.
+It’s important to note that this queue is like Arena's regular “Play” queue, so you could go up against anything.

 MTG Arena Color Challenges lost game advice

-Once you’ve finally completed all 25 matches in the Color Challenges, you’ll have unlocked all the mono-colored starter decks and their upgrades, but you’re not done yet!
+Once you complete the 25 matches in the Color Challenges, you unlock all the mono-colored starter decks, but you’re not done yet!
 The dual-colored starter decks come next, but we’ll get to that in a bit.

 Ajani’s Challenge